cconrad/cconrad.github.io/content/blog/2009-10-15-improve-your-iphone-3gs-battery-life.md

 comments: true
 date: 2009-10-15 01:21:58 +02:00
 date_gmt: 2009-10-15 01:21:58 +0000
+excerpt: <blockquote>You know how your iPhones many apps can improve your productivity tremendously, but have also learned that its not-so-fantastic battery life increases your stress level at the same time?</blockquote>
 header: 'no'
 published: true
 sidebar: left
 status: publish
 tags:
   - iphone
-teaser: <blockquote>You know how your iPhones many apps can improve your productivity tremendously, but have also learned that its not-so-fantastic battery life increases your stress level at the same time?</blockquote>
 title: Improve your iPhone 3G's battery life
 wordpress_id: 114
 wordpress_url: http://www.clausconrad2.com/?p=114